 The UN projects that without further action to limit population growth, there will be two billion more people by 2050, and three-and-a-half billion more by 2100.

-Reducing the number of people being born cuts future carbon emissions – effectively, simply and permanently.
-While other measures are also essential – including technological solutions, personal lifestyle changes and policies to reduce fossil fuel use and develop alternative energy – the positive impact of each of those is reduced and may even be completely cancelled out by adding emissions from hundreds of millions of new people as our population increases.
+Reducing the number of people being born cuts future carbon emissions, effectively, simply and permanently.
+That is not the only action needed - technological solutions, personal lifestyle changes, policies to end fossil fuel use and develop alternative energy and potentially fundamental changes to our economic ssytems are all vital.
+The positive impact of each of those, however, is reduced and may even be completely cancelled out by adding emissions from hundreds of millions of new people as our population increases.

 A key study published in 2017 by the Universities of Lund and British Columbia found that the single most effective measure an individual in the developed world can take to cut their carbon emissions over the long term is to have one fewer child.
 In fact, their study established that it was 25-times more effective than the next most effective measure, living without a car.